Time for a 28th Constitutional Amendment for the SEPARATION OF CORPORATION AND STATE

 Brought to you by Community Currency, The Ladies’ Guide to the Apocalypse, and the Grand Lake Theatre.

 If you want to help, please do!
-Spread the word, and we have lots of posters, flyers, cards that need to get out…
+Spread the word, and we have posters, flyers, cards that need to get out…

 Update 2: Former Vice President “Dick Cheney” has agreed to help John Law judge the Tinfoil Hat Contest!

-… and for your red-pill-taking pleasure, enjoy these mostly current LINX about the GULF OF MEXICO, MAY SHE REST IN PEACE… just for a while, until we magically figure out how to clean up BP’s mess and she bounces back.
+… and enjoy these mostly current links about the GULF OF MEXICO, MAY SHE REST IN PEACE… just for a while, until we magically figure out how to clean up BP’s mess and she bounces back.

 “I wouldn’t eat shrimp, fish or crab caught in the Gulf,” said Robert M. Naman, a chemist at ACT Labs in Mobile, Alabama, who conducted the test after being contacted by a New Orleans activist.
 “The problems people will face, health-wise, are something that people don’t understand.”
 Naman also found that the oil was at an unusual high concentration: 193 parts-per-million (PPM).